Spa-Inspired Main Bathroom

 - Do you have enough space or do you want the bathroom to be larger?

 - What features are currently in the bathroom that you would like to remove?

-- What features would you like to add to your new master bath?
+- What features would you like to add to your new main bath?